Stony Brook station (MBTA)

 Stony Brook station is a rapid transit station in Boston, Massachusetts.
 It serves the MBTA Orange Line and is located below grade at Boylston Street in the Jamaica Plain neighborhood.
 The station opened on May 4, 1987, as part of the Southwest Corridor project, replacing an earlier station that was open from 1897 to 1940.

 History

+Railroad station

+The Boston and Providence Railroad opened through Roxbury in June 1834.
+Local stations were gradually added; Boylston Street station was open by around 1849.
+A new station building was constructed in 1872.
+It was a one-story wood building located on the west side of the tracks north of Boylston Street.
+The final wooden bridges on the railroad's mainline were eliminated in the early 1880s when Stony Brook was rerouted to the east side of the tracks.
+A new station at Boylston was constructed around 1891.